 Update on current appointment availability

 It has been brought to our attention that a number of patients have been struggling to get through to the Practice on the telephone in the morning owing to the large volume of calls we are experiencing at the moment.
-I apologise for these difficulties.
+We apologise for these difficulties.
 We are, however, making more appointments available for patients at this practice.
 This is because we know that there are times you want to be able to see a GP at short notice.

 The extra appointments are bookable by ringing reception on the usual number or by booking online.